Capitol Report | WTNH.com

 More Capitol Report Headlines

-Capitol Report: Budget remains top priority as end of legislative session nears
+Capitol Report ‘After Hours’: Journalist Paul Bass talks mayoral candidate Justin Elicker

-Capitol Report ‘After Hours’: Lingering questions as legislative session nears end
+Capitol Report ‘After Hours’: the fashionability in sustainability

 Washington D.C.
 News